What Do Those HVAC Efficiency Acronyms Mean?

 The same principle applies to heating and cooling equipment.
 You want to measure how much heating or cooling your system provides per amount of fuel used.
 When shopping for equipment, you'll encounter different ways to measure HVAC efficiency ratings, and it can get confusing.
 That's why we'll go over each one below and let you know how to find more information.

 Cooling Efficiency RatingsThe two efficiency ratings you should know when it comes to cooling equipment like air conditioners and mini splits are SEER and EER.

-The Seasonal Energy Efficiency Ratio (SEER) is the standard measure of efficiency for air conditioning systems.† The rating is a simple ratio: the total cooling output from a piece of equipment in BTU divided by the energy it consumed in watt-hours.
+Seasonal Energy Efficiency Ratio (SEER)The Seasonal Energy Efficiency Ratio (SEER) is the standard measure of efficiency for air conditioning and mini split systems.
+The rating is a simple ratio: the total cooling output from a piece of equipment in BTU divided by the energy it consumed in watt-hours.
 This means that it can somewhat be thought of as an average efficiency over the cooling season.

-One important thing to remember when checking a unitís SEER and other efficiency ratings is that the rating is a useful benchmark for comparing products, but your climate and usage pattern will determine how efficiently the unit will operate in your home.
+One important thing to remember when checking a unit’s SEER and other efficiency ratings is that the rating is a useful benchmark for comparing products, but your climate and usage pattern will determine how efficiently the unit will operate in your home.